omcevoy/exPandas/README.md

 # exPandas

-This repository was initially created so I'd have a place to store all of my practice work with Pandas, but has recently become more of the homebase for all my data analysis related projects.
-At the moment it includes projects I am completing off of Kaggle and Codecademy, although I hope to start adding EDA projects soon.
+This repository is the homebase for all my data analysis related projects where I use Python as my main tool.

 Right now there are 2 projects posted:
 * Analyzing [Pokemon](https://github.com/omcevoy/exPandas/tree/master/pokemon) using Pandas, Matplotlib, & Seaborn